"Real life has surface noise".

 I find that imperfections and flaws are an important part of my process.
 I incorporate texture and character during the composition and post processing stages which quite often results in something that looks far more intriguing than what was initially captured.

 In late 2012, not long after receiving my iPhone, I submitted two images to an OPEN art show and had them both accepted, selling one within the first 15 minutes of the opening reception.
-I continued to create and submit images for exhibition in 2013/14, having it accepted and managing to sell work.
+I continued to create and submit images for exhibitions in 2013/14, having them accepted and managing to sell work.

 In spring of 2015 I devised and led a series of Flower Photography Workshops, using mobile devices, as part of the TATE Artist Rooms: Robert Mapplethorpe exhibition which took place at Clydebank Art Gallery and Museum.
 Interest for those was high and further sessions were added to accommodate the demand.
 I had more work accepted for the Clydeside 2015 OPEN Art show and was shortlisted for the Lord Provost Award for Outstanding Artwork.
 Ending up in the final 3 out of 76 artists and over 120 artworks.

-Further workshops took place in Winter 2015 as Goldenhll Primary School in West Dunbartonshire started to run Masterclasses for children aged 7-12 in various subjects.
+Further workshops took place in 2015 / 2016 as Goldenhll and Carleith Primary Schools in West Dunbartonshire started to run Masterclasses for children aged 7-12 in various subjects.
 I devised and led a 7 week Photography Masterclass which taught Creative Portraiture and Storytelling using the iPhone and iPad.
-The outcome of this was an exhibition of the work done in collaboration with the children and being asked to come back and lead more classes.
+The outcome of this was exhibitions of the work done in collaboration with the children and being asked to come back and lead more classes.

 July 2016, I devised and led a 'Location Photography Photo Walk' at the request of West Dunbartonshire Cultural Services.
 This was followed by a ‘Creative Post Processing’ workshop, again for West Dunbartonshire Council.